MBB-team/VBA-toolbox/_wiki/Volterra-decomposition.md

 ## Inverting a stochastic variant of a Q-learning model

-The VBA toolbox is then used to invert a “dynamical” variant of the Q-learning model, given the agent's sequence of choices.
-More precisely, the state-space was augmented with the learning rate, whose evolution function is set to be the identity mapping.
+The VBA toolbox is then used to invert a “dynamical” variant of a (much simpler) [reinforcement learning model]({{ site.baseurl }}/wiki/Reinforcement-learning), given the agent's sequence of choices.
+The only modification to the classical Q-learning model was that the learning rate was allowed to change over time.
+This was done by augmenting the state-space with an additional state (the learning rate).
+At this point, we are agnostic about how the learning rate should evolve.
+Thus, its evolution function is set to be the identity mapping.
 When considering stochastic noise, this is equivalent to an AR(1) model (of learning rates).
 NB: the learning rate's state-noise precision was set hundred time smaller than that of action values.
 This is to ensure that stochastic deviations from deterministic learning dynamics originate from changes in learning rate.

 ![]({{ site.baseurl }}/images/wiki/volterra/invQlearning.jpg)